sandalsoft/NewProjTemplateAppWorkflow/README.txt

+- generator
-- generator for new component
+  * new component
-  * use yeoman ? or create my own? (my own!)
     * prompt for name if not supplied on cmdline
+    * fail if exists, or bail to new function generation
     * mkdir (src/componentName)
     * create index js file that imports componentn name
-  * creates component.js and exports
+    * ask (default to Y) if want to continue to function generation (because you probably created)

+  * new function
+    * Ask which compoennt function is part of (Autocomplete list for existing coponents) - Or default to recently created component above
+    * create funtion-name.js file
+    * import { log, rejectIfMissing, etc } in function-name.js
+    * stub 'const functionName = () => { \n\n\n }'
+    * export functionName at bottom
+    * create function-name.test.js file
+    * add import/export to index.js

 - create directories
   src